Surge in iPhone sales rings well with Apple investors

 Along with a lower-priced iPhone some analysts want to see a new line of product from the company to complement its phones and tablets.

-After smartphones, a watch-like wrist gadget is considered a potential new battleground between Apple and rival Samsung Electronics Co.
+After smartphones, a watch-like wrist gadget is considered a potential new battleground between Apple and rival Samsung Electronics Co (005930.KS).

 "Although (the) iPhone refresh will help the sentiment on the stock, we believe the company needs to launch a new product category to drive estimates materially higher," Mizuho analyst Abhey Lamba said in a note.